Really-Simple-Plugins/complianz-gdpr/readme.txt

 Requires at least: 4.6
 License: GPL2
 Requires PHP: 5.6
-Tested up to: 5.0
+Tested up to: 4.9.6
-Stable tag: 1.0.12
+Stable tag: 1.0.16

 Plugin to help you make your site GDPR compliant with a conditional cookie warning and customized cookie policy based on the results of the built in cookie scan.
 Blocks third thirdparty cookies from all major third party services.

 == Description ==
-Complianz GDPR Premium will help you to make your website quickly GDPR compliant.
+Complianz GDPR will help you to make your website quickly GDPR compliant.
 Third party cookies are blocked until user accepts the cookie warning.
 Includes a cookie warning, customized cookie policy based on the results of the built in cookie scan.
 The detected cookies are prefilled with the shipped cookie database.

 Complianz GDPR is on [GitHub](https://github.com/rlankhorst/complianz-gdpr) as well!